System: Commodore Amiga

 Replayability: A Campaign Worth Re-Fighting

-UFO: Enemy Unknown has massive replay value.
+UFO: Enemy Unknown on the Commodore Amiga has massive replay value.
 Random alien activity, different research paths, squad builds, and the emergent nature of the campaign mean every playthrough feels unique.
-Ironman mode and self-imposed challenges (like no deaths) add even more longevity.
-It’s a game you can keep coming back to for years.

 The Retro Looney Verdict

-UFO: Enemy Unknown on the Amiga is a stone-cold classic and still one of the greatest strategy games ever made.
-The tension, the depth, the heartbreak when you lose a favourite soldier – it all still hits hard today.
-Yeah, it can be punishing and the interface shows its age, but that just makes the victories taste sweeter.
-A genuine Amiga legend and a game that deserves every bit of its reputation.
-If you’ve never played it, sort it out.
-You’re in for something special.
+Yes, it can be punishing and the interface shows its age.
+But that just makes the victories taste sweeter.
+This UFO: Enemy Unknown Commodore Amiga classic is a genuine Amiga legend and a game that deserves every bit of its reputation.
+If you have never played it, sort it out.
+You are in for something special.
+A proper strategy belter that still commands respect in 2025.